jad-tab/jad-tab.github.io/_posts/2020-03-04-Polynomial_Optimization1.md

 * Illustrate these tools by brute forcing two math Olympiad problems (I will be using the software SageMath for the computations) and last but not least:
 * Wonder how we could apply these tools to real-world, practical machine learning problems (in the next article, Polynomial Optimization - Part II !).
+* Taking away some 'tips' in formulating optimization problems